Percedal15019/Akash_Khoj/README.md

 4) **Galileo AI**:

-Galileo AI is the built-in astronomy-focused chatbot in Akash Khoj, named after Galileo Galilei.
+It is the built-in astronomy-focused chatbot in Akash Khoj, named after Galileo Galilei.
 It acts as a cosmic guide that answers questions about constellations, planets, moon phases, air quality, and space science.
 Its intelligence comes from the n8n backend, which may use a RAG knowledge system or an AI model like GPT/Gemini with an astronomy-focused prompt.

 <br>